AnteBucan/keyb-hr/font/hr/README.md

 ```
 If there are no errors, you successfully added CP852 to EGA.CPI file that you can use in DOSBox.

-Create .CP files for other codepages and add them to EGA.CPI.
+Create .CP files for other codep ages and add them to EGA.CPI.

 If you want to compress .CPI file to .CPX, extract upx-X.X.X-dos.zip in DOSBox directory and copy EGA.CPI to upx-X.X.X-dos subdirectory.